XY_Offset

 Ad by Google.

+"How hard can it be to make an app in Android that allows all kinds of tweaks and rememebrs most per extruder ?"
 The (microscope) camera, connected to a Pi, is setup in Klipper as WebCam and its available on the Klipper web-page.
 The camera stream is also avaiable on the local network and can be displayed in a browser or picked up by an app.
 Moonraker has an API which can be accessed via HTTP.
-Well, seems like everything is there.
-"How hard can it be to make an app in Android that allows all kinds of tweaks ?"
-This is the beginning of it with a first step: 'manual calibration'.
+Well, it seems like everything is there.

 The app needs some settings, see Menu Preferences: